spywhere/plug.nvim/docs/extensions/proxy.md

 ## Event Handling

-The extension will use the following events for its functionality
+The extension will use the following events for its functionality.

 ### `plugin_options`

-Perform proxy for option keys
+Perform proxy for option keys.